-Marisol and Flynn are turning 6 tomorrow, can you believe it?
-When we discussed parties and gift ideas with them all they wanted was LEGO and to go to Legoland.
+Marisol and Flynn are turning 6 tomorrow.
+I can hardly believe it.
+When I discussed parties and gift ideas with them, all they wanted was LEGO and to go to Legoland.
 That's it.
-I about fainted when I wasn't going to have a chance to plan a party for them, but I realized I could still put together some fun things for their birthday even if there was no big party being planned.
+I about fainted when I wasn't going to have a chance to plan a party for them, but then I gathered myself and realized I could still put together some fun things for their birthday even if there was no big party being planned.

-I began by making these fun LEGO lollipops for the kids to hand out to their friends at school tomorrow.
+I began by making these fun LEGO lollipops for the twins' to hand out to their friends at school tomorrow.

 They ended up being surprisingly easy to make considering I could not find a LEGO lollipop mold anywhere - unless you count the LEGO person lollipop/popsicle mold, but I wanted actual LEGO bricks.